Virus delays Rio's Carnival for first time in a century

 Then came coronavirus.

-“We must await the coming months for definition about if there will be a vaccine or not, and when there will be immunization,” LIESA’s Castanheira told reporters in Rio on Thursday.
+“We must await the coming months for definition about if there will be a vaccine or not, and when there will be immunization,” LIESA’s president, Jorge Castanheira, told reporters in Rio on Thursday.
 “We don’t have the safety conditions to set a date.”

 The 2020 coronavirus already forced Rio’s City Hall to scrap traditional plans for its second-biggest party, New Year’s Eve, which draws millions of people to Copacabana beach for dazzling fireworks.
 Earlier this month, the city’s tourism promotion agency Riotur announced that main tourist spots will instead display light and music shows to be broadcast over the internet.